mojodojodev/mojodojo.dev/blog/2023-07-17-rust-or-mojo-ai.md

 # Rust or Mojo for the future of AI?
 ## Intro
-There has been dissatisfaction with the combination of C/C++ and Python for putting ML models into production.
-Debugging problems when something goes wrong can be a nightmarish task.
+There has been dissatisfaction with the combination of C/C++ and Python for putting ML models into production, debugging problems when something goes wrong can be a nightmarish task.
 Ideally we could have one language that allows systems programmers to squeeze our hardware to the limits of physics, while also being suitable as a safe high level language to make putting code into production easy, reliable and performant.
 Rust fits that space well despite having a steep learning curve, and it's starting to be noticed in the industry as a potential solution.

-Converting production code that uses computer vision ML models from C/C++/Python to Rust is a nice experience on the surface: Rust works well as a high-level, safe and expressive language with very low performance overhead.
+Converting production code that uses computer vision ML models from C/C++/Python to Rust is a nice experience on the surface, Rust works well as a high-level, safe and expressive language with very low performance overhead.
 But the ecosystem is still young, and so we still rely on huge C++ projects like opencv, which itself relies on huge C++ projects like ffmpeg for image and video encoding and decoding.
 The experience of linking to these libraries can be quite painful, especially statically, and squeezing performance out of SIMD registers or other specialized hardware requires even more complexity.
 It begins to feel redundant when you end up with hundreds of megabytes of `.so` dependencies while wrapping C/C++ in unsafe Rust.

 ## C++ Dependencies
 There is an ongoing attempt to [rewrite opencv functionality](https://github.com/rust-cv/cv/graphs/contributors?from=2019-05-05&to=2019-05-17&type=c) in Rust but it hasn't picked up much steam since it was introduced in 2019 with very little activity now, and it only really scratches the surface.
 Many are using [opencv-rust C++ bindings](https://github.com/twistedfall/opencv-rust) which are maintained by a dedicated, but mostly solo contributor.
 It gives you everything needed for computer vision, including the aforementioned ffmpeg to decode video and get frames into a tensor.
 Then, to boost performance on ML models, the fastest solution in my benchmarks was to convert TensorFlow and PyTorch models to ONNX and use libonnxruntime bindings from a crate named [ort](https://github.com/pykeio/ort).
 There is a good Rust native implementation named [tract-onnx](https://github.com/sonos/tract), but it doesn't have many contributors, so it is missing operators, is slow with some operators, and only runs on CPU.
 The [ort](https://github.com/pykeio/ort) fork of the original outdated libonnxruntime bindings is faster for all the models I've benchmarked, plus the `libonnxruntime.so` dependency is very small and easy to statically link, and some larger companies like Twitter have started using it.

 ## C++ from Rust
-The tensor representation in opencv is a `Matrix`, a bit of a misnomer as it can contain more than 2 dimensions. `ort` uses a Rust native crate named `ndarray` for it's tensor type---they both have the same C row-major representation in memory, so we can get performance improvements by dipping into unsafe Rust and bitcasting the Rust native `ndarray::Array` as the C++ native `opencv::Matrix` without copying any data.
+The tensor representation in opencv is a `Matrix`, a bit of a misnomer as it can contain more than 2 dimensions. `ort` uses a Rust native crate named `ndarray` for it's tensor type, they both have the same C row-major representation in memory, so we can get performance improvements by dipping into unsafe Rust and bitcasting the Rust native `ndarray::Array` as the C++ native `opencv::Matrix` without copying any data.
 However writing `unsafe` Rust around C++ libraries is [not always the most pleasant experience](https://zackoverflow.dev/writing/unsafe-rust-vs-zig/), and with the vast majority of AI researchers being Python users who aren't interested in learning Rust, it's unlikely that it will ever get significant adoption in ML.
 It'll never be as ergonomic for researchers as the combination of `opencv-python`, `numpy`, `pytorch` etc.

 What if we could keep the beauty and simplicity of Python as a high level language, and rewrite one function at a time in Mojo to get better performance, removing the complexity and indirections of all the C/C++/Fortran dependencies?